 1960 Eddie Cochran b.
 1938 American musician.
 Music: Summertime Blues (1958).

 1843 Samuel Morey b.
 1762 American inventor.
 He patented the first U.S. internal combustion engine.
 It was later used to power the first automobile ride in the U.S. (The second in the world).

-1680 Kateri Tekakwith b.
+1680 Kateri Tekakwitha b.
 1656 Mohawk Indian.
 She was the first American Indian beatified by the Catholic Church (1980).

 858 Benedict III b. ????
 Italian religious leader, 104th Pope (855-858).

 485 Proclus b.
-410 Greek mathematician, discovered that with a given point only one line can be drawn which is parallel to another given line.
+412 Greek mathematician.
+He discovered that with a given point only one line can be drawn which is parallel to another given line.